ColeRichardson/discord.py_Robotics_Workshop/README.md

 pip install -r requirements.txt #This command will install all the necessary modules needed to run the bot.

-2)Get your discord api key here: https://discord.com/developers/applications (1/4)Essentially go to bot -> create a bot -> copy token
+2)Get your discord api key here: https://discord.com/developers/applications

+Essentially go to bot -> create a bot -> copy token
 ![alt text](https://github.com/ColeRichardson/discord.py_Robotics_Workshop/blob/main/how%20to%20create%20bot%20pics/add%20bot%201%20of%204.jpg)
-(2/4)Then go to Oauth2 -> URL generator -> scopes select bot & application commands
 ![alt text](https://github.com/ColeRichardson/discord.py_Robotics_Workshop/blob/main/how%20to%20create%20bot%20pics/get%20bot%20token%202%20of%204.PNG)

-(3/4)Next, set dsired bot permissions by nature this will vary depending on what you want your bot to do. best practice is to avoid giving unnecssary perms.
+Then go to Oauth2 -> URL generator -> scopes select bot & application commands
 ![alt text](https://github.com/ColeRichardson/discord.py_Robotics_Workshop/blob/main/how%20to%20create%20bot%20pics/oauth%20generation%203%20of%204.PNG)

-(4/4)Lastly on the bottom of the page you will see enerated URL, click the copy button and paste into your browser
+Next, set desired bot permissions by nature this will vary depending on what you want your bot to do. best practice is to avoid giving unnecssary perms.
 ![alt text](https://github.com/ColeRichardson/discord.py_Robotics_Workshop/blob/main/how%20to%20create%20bot%20pics/permission%20and%20url%204%20of%204.PNG)

+Lastly on the bottom of the page you will see enerated URL, click the copy button and paste into your browser

 Invite the bot into desired server and you are ready to go!

 3)Now you should be able to run the example by simply running the script. this can be done in terminal by typing: python ./bot.py